Articles in Famous Felines are written by

 There was even a rumour that poor Humphrey had been put to sleep (possibly for leaving puddles on Tony's carpets to express his disapproval?), but in fact it seems he was 'retiring from politics for health reasons'.
 He'd had a kidney complaint for some time, and his medical advisers felt it would be better for him to retire from his hectic environment and take life more easily in the suburbs.
 A Conservative member of Parliament asked for proof that the cat was still alive (left), though, and so political journalists took up the case.

-Humphrey in his new home Downing Street smuggled the media to a secret location in south London; they included Sean Dempsey, who had photographed Humphrey many times.
+Humphrey in his new home Downing Street smuggled press to a secret location in south London, including Sean Dempsey who had photographed Humphrey many times.
 'He greeted me like an old friend,' said Dempsey, 'and there was no doubt it really was Humphrey.'
 As hostages are, he was photographed with the newspapers of the day to prove there was no trickery, and with his new pal, a goldfish.

 Humphrey taking a stroll near No. 10 in 1994 ConservativeHome's Tory Diary blog noted his passing with a quote from Roger Gale, MP, who met Humphrey on a number of visits to Downing Street during the Thatcher and Major years: 'Humphrey was often curled up on the doorkeeper's chair and a very reassuring presence to those entering No. 10 on business.
 We were sad when Humphrey was 'retired' with the arrival of the Blairs.
 Humphrey clearly had a much loved and comfortable old age.
 We were all sorry to learn, today, of his death, and we shall all remember the Downing Street cat with great affection.'